Its-Yayo/Wterm/README.md

 # Wterm
 Wterm is a simple CLI tool to calculate a reversible and irreversible processes written in Python.
-It's mainly developed for thermodinamics purposes and it's under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
+It's mainly developed for thermodinamics testing purposes and it's under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 You must have all these dependencies to run Wterm successfully.